Motyk & Sathanao

 Two musical worlds – one purely vocal, the other purely instrumental – rooted in different traditions and cultures, meet at a crossroads.
 In ancient mythologies, the crossroads symbolize a gateway to other worlds and dimensions: a place where opposites converge.

-The music of the acoustic quartet MOTYK defies easy categorisation.
-Their style blends progressive folk, jazz fusion, and the refinement of chamber music, forming the basis for brand-new repertoire inspired by Georgian songs.
-Flutist Lydie Thonnard joins the project as a guest musician, adding an extra instrumental dimension.
+The music of the acoustic quartet Motyk defies easy categorisation.
+Blending progressive folk, jazz fusion and the subtlety of chamber music, the ensemble creates an original musical language inspired by traditional Georgian songs.
+Guest flautist Lydie Thonnard adds an extra instrumental dimension, enriching the project with new colours and textures.

 The Georgian women’s choir Sathanao is a highly regarded ensemble dedicated to preserving and performing traditional Georgian polyphonic singing, recognised by UNESCO as Intangible Cultural Heritage.
 The choir’s talented singers bring their country’s rich musical traditions to life with passion and devotion.